Differentiable latent structure discovery for interpretable forecasting in clinical time series: Methods

 We evaluated StructGP and LP-StructGP on a septic shock cohort extracted from the MIMIC-IV database~\cite{johnson2020mimic, kalimouttou2023machine}.
 MIMIC-IV is a publicly available collection of de-identified ICU records from the Beth Israel Deaconess Medical Center (Boston, US) between 2008 and 2019.
 Septic shock was defined according to Sepsis-3 criteria~\cite{singer2016third}.
 Only the first ICU stay per patient was retained.
 Detailed inclusion criteria and preprocessing steps are provided in Additional file 1, Section S1.10.

-We aimed to jointly forecast creatinine (Cr), norepinephrine (NE) dose, and mean arterial pressure (MAP) over the first seven ICU days.
+We aimed to jointly forecast creatinine (Cr), norepinephrine (NE) dose, and mean blood pressure (MBP) over the first seven ICU days.
 Two forecasting regimes were considered: (\textit{i}) short-term, where within each 24-hour window the model predicts the last 6 hours from the preceding 18 hours of observations, and (\textit{ii}) long-term, predicting the remainder of the stay from the first 24~hours.
 All variables were standardized using a quantile transform fitted on the training set.
 Data were split by subject into training, validation, and test sets (70\%/15\%/15\%).

 We compared kernel architectures (StructGP, LP-StructGP, and an independent-task baseline) under identical hyperparameter settings.
+The \emph{Independent Tasks} baseline sets all off-diagonal entries of the inter-task filter matrix to zero, resulting in independent task-specific GPs with no cross-task covariance.
+The \emph{No Structure} baseline uses the same multivariate process-convolution kernel as StructGP, but its inter-task filter matrix is learned without the sparsity penalty or acyclicity constraint.
+Consequently, the comparison between No Structure and StructGP isolates the effect of these structural constraints.

 Performance was assessed using the Root Mean Square Error (RMSE) and the empirical 95\% coverage of the predictive distribution.
 Additional preprocessing and feature-engineering details are given in Additional file 1, Section S1.10.

 To assess scalability and multi-task generalization, we conducted additional large-scale experiments including 18 physiological and treatment variables spanning cardiovascular, respiratory, renal, and metabolic systems (see Additional file 1, Section S1.10 for the complete list).